csci135/csci135.github.io/135/syllabus_135.md

 17% each of the two midterm tets <br/>
 **Note**: if you do better on the second midterm test than on the first one, the second midterm's grade will count for both.
 34% final exam
-**Note**: final exam score will override lover quiz and homework scores, as well as the lowest of the three project scores **However**: no matter the total score, **if you fail the final exam, you fail the course**.
+**Note**: final exam score will override lower quiz and homework scores, as well as the lowest of the three project scores **However**: no matter the total score, **if you fail the final exam, you fail the course**.

 LATE AND MAKE UP POLICY